Tchang27/SentimentAnalysis/README.txt

 Conclusions:
 Both the model created from scratch and the model created from python's machine learning libraries tend to perform sentiment analysis well on testing data sourced from the same dataset as the training data.
+Model 2 performed better with user input data, suggesting that Model 1 was overfitting the dattaset rather than accurately predicting sentiment.

 Acknowledgements:
 Data gathered from: